money-on-chain/price-feeder/AWS.md

 There are mandatory environmental variables that you need to take into consideration when creating the task definition

 1. PRICE_FEEDER_CONFIG: The configuration of the price feeder as a flattened json (config.json)
-1. PK_SECRET: The Private Key of the account that the price feeder uses.
+2. ACCOUNT_PK_SECRET: The Private Key of the account that the price feeder uses.
 You need to set this as **"valueFrom"** and store the PK in AWS System Manager as an **encrypted parameter**
+3. ACCOUNT_ADDRESS: The address of the account
-1. PRICE_FEEDER_NAME: The name of the environment where you are deploying (test, moc-testnet, rrc20-testnet)
+4. PRICE_FEEDER_NAME: The name of the environment where you are deploying (test, moc-testnet, rrc20-testnet)
-1. AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY: these are needed for the heartbeat function of the price feeder, as it needs an account that has write access to a metric in Cloudwatch
+5. AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY: these are needed for the
+  heartbeat function of the price feeder, as it needs an account that has write access to a metric in Cloudwatch

 ![Diagram](./img/env_variables.png)